wd60622/conjugate/docs/examples/scaling-distributions.md

 # Scaling Distributions

-Some of the distributions can be scaled by a constant factor.
-For instance, Poisson distribution can be scaled by a constant factor to represent the number of events in a given time interval.
+Some of the distributions can be scaled by a constant factor or added together.
+For instance, operations with Poisson distribution represent the number of events in a given time interval.

 ```python
 from conjugate.distributions import Poisson